Scalable Gaussian Processes for Integrated and Overlapping Measurements Via Augmented State Space Models: Introduction

 \subsection{GP conditioning}

-The problem of conditioning the GP is now to derive the optimal prediction for the mean ($\bm{m}$) and covariance ($\P$) of the state $\bm{x}$ given the data $\bm{y}$.
+The problem of conditioning the GP is to derive the optimal prediction for the mean, $\bm{m}$, and covariance, $\P$, of the state $\bm{x}$ given the data $\bm{y}$.
 For a linear Gaussian SSM, the solution is given by Bayesian filtering and smoothing algorithms \citep{SarkkaBFSbook}.
+Formally, for a 1D time series, these algorithms scale as \bigO{N d^3} because they involve matrix operations (multiplications, inversions) on (at largest) $d \times d$ matrices per iteration through the $N$ data points.
+For the SSMs we consider, $d = 2$ or 3, so for realistic datasets $N \gg d$ and so \bigO{N d^3}~$\simeq$~\bigO{N}.